lianqiw/maos/docs/40_results.md

 - \c evlpsfhist_1_ievlx: When \c evl.psfhist is 1, each of these files contains
 the time history of the complex PSF of evaluation direction \f$x\f$.

+## Subaperture Pixels

+The subaperture pixels can be saved by specifying \c save.setup=1 for models computed during the setup process, and \c save.ints=1 for runtime data.
+The pixels are grouped by subapertures, with the subaperture ordering defined in \c saloc (see \c powfs0_saloc.bin).

+- \c setup/powfs0_i0.bin: contains the WFS model image used to build matched filter or calibrate CoG.
+- \c wfs0_intsnf_1.bin: contains noise free WFS pixel for every frame.
+- \c wfs0_intsny_1.bin: contains noisy WFS pixels for every frame.

+The config input \c powfs.bkgrndfn uses the same format.

 ## Other